Donate

 8 Capacitive proximity sensor

 They look similar to inductive sensors but the operating principle is completely different.
-They detect changes of a self-generated electrical field due object moving in front of the sensor.
+They detect changes of a self-generated electrical field due to an object moving in front of the sensor.
 One main advantage over inductive sensors is that capacitive proximity sensors can detect also nonmetallic materials.
-On the downside they are less accurate and affected a lot by temperature change, not suitable to detect displacement of ~1mm.
+On the downside, they are less accurate and affected a lot by temperature change, not suitable to detect displacement of ~1mm.

 2667229-40